 Photo: Left: A typical soldering iron—the one I've owned since I was about 14!
 A soldering iron is essentially just a heating element powered by electricity that has a robust outer case (the bit) designed to withstand endless heating and cooling.
 Bits are designed to be interchangeable and come with wider or narrower ends for work of different precision.
 The other essential component (top right) is a stand where you can safely rest your iron though, if you look closely, you'll notice that this iron has a curved clip on it (just above the black rubber finger grip) for resting or propping it up.
 Since I'm using a UK electrical supply, I've fitted a red indicator light to the plug (top left) to help me remember when the iron is switched on, for added safety.

-Photo: Right: You solder by holding your hot soldering iron to the joint in your circuit where you want to make an electrical connection.
+Photo: Right: And here's my soldering iron in action.
+You solder by holding your hot soldering iron to the joint in your circuit where you want to make an electrical connection.
 Then, with your other hand, you apply the solder until it melts in a blob on top of the joint, usually with a puff of "smoke" (actually the metals in the solder turning into gas form).
-Photo by John Wagner courtesy US Navy, with annotations by Explain that Stuff.

 What is brazing?